 - Short and sweet story: You may recall that we have featured Bibble & Sip in our report of NYC’s Best Trompe L’oeil Desserts.
 It is the place in NYC for the most “OMG-that’s-sooo-cute-I-need-to-take-a-thousand-photos” desserts.
 Aside from cakes and macarons, it also makes cream puffs.
 They are more subtly flavoured (and less sweet) when compared to other cream puff vendors in this list.
 The stand-out feature of Bibble & Sip’s puffs is the pastry crust – hefty and flakey and airy all at the same time.
 They are larger than a tennis ball, so do bring an empty stomach and a friend along.

-- Note that pictured below is also Bibble & Sip’s Bubble Tea cream puff, with a brulee brown sugar cap.
-Due to the paucity of tapioca pearls, we prefer Alimama’s version (see further below).
+- Note that although one of the pictures below depicts Bibble & Sip’s Bubble Tea cream puff, with a brulee brown sugar cap, we we prefer Alimama’s bubble tea version (see further below).

 Mad for all the balls

 - Dessert destination: Alimama, 89A Bayard Street, Chinatown.

 - Must-try flavour: Bubble tea, or yuzu.